-STWAVE meshes (Komen et al. 1994; Smith 2000; Smith et al. 2001; Günther 2005; Smith 2007).
-WAM is a thirdgeneration, discrete spectral wave model solving the action balance equation (including refraction and shoaling) and accounting for arbitrary water depth in source/sink term specification to compute the generation and dissipation of wave action.
+The coupling of ADCIRC and STWAVE is performed through external files.
+WAM is run first, on a Gulf-wide mesh with fixed 0.05° resolution, to generate boundary conditions at the nearshore, structured STWAVE meshes (Komen et al., 1994; Smith, 2000; Smith et al., 2001; Günther, 2005; Smith, 2007).
+WAM is a third-generation, discrete spectral wave model solving the action balance equation (including refraction and shoaling) and accounting for arbitrary water depth in source/sink term specification to compute the generation and dissipation of wave action.
 It uses 28 frequency bins that increase in bandwidth logarithmically, and 24 directional bins of constant width 15°.
-ADCIRC is then run, and its wind fields and water levels are output to use as forcing for a set of STWAVE simulations on two nearshore meshes with 200-m resolution.
+ADCIRC is then run, and its wind fields and water levels are output to use as forcing for a set of STWAVE simulations on two nearshore meshes with 200m resolution.
 STWAVE solves the action balance equation along piecewise, backward-traced wave rays.
-STWAVE utilizes 45 frequency bins, in the range of 0.0314-2.08 Hz and increasing in bandwidth logarithmically ( $\Delta \sigma / \sigma \approx 0.1$ ), and 72 directional bins of constant width 5°.
-This coupling provides good matches for nearshore waves and storm surge and a realistic wave setup (Bunya et al. 2010; Dietrich et al. 2010).
+STWAVE utilizes 45 frequency bins, on the range 0.0314-2.08Hz and increasing in bandwidth logarithmically ($\Delta \sigma/\sigma \approx 0.1$), and 72 directional bins of constant width 5°.
+This coupling provides good matches for nearshore waves and storm surge, and a realistic wave set-up (Bunya et al., 2010; Dietrich et al., 2010).

-In the coupling of SWAN and ADCIRC, the unstructured-mesh version of SWAN is applied so that both models run on the same mesh, thus eliminating the need for interpolation between models (Zijlema 2010; Dietrich et al. 2011).
+In the coupling of SWAN+ADCIRC, the unstructured-mesh version of SWAN is applied so that both models run on the same mesh, thus eliminating the need for interpolation between models (Zijlema, 2010; Dietrich et al., 2011).
 Water levels and currents are computed by ADCIRC and passed at each SWAN time step.
-SWAN solves the action balance equation for the wave action (Booij et al. 1999; Ris et al. 1999).
-The SWAN time step and coupling interval are 600 s (Dietrich et al. 2011).
-The wave directions are discretized into 36 directional bins of constant width 10°, and the frequencies are discretized over 40 bins on a logarithmic scale, over the range 0.031-1.42 Hz.
-The hindcast uses the wind input formulation based on Snyder et al. (1981), the modified whitecapping expression of Rogers et al. (2003), and quadruplet nonlinear interactions via the discrete interaction approximation (Hasselmann et al. 1985).
-For the shallow-water source terms, depth-induced breaking is computed with a spectral version of the model of Battjes and Janssen (1978) with the breaking index $\gamma = 0.73$ ; bottom friction is described below.
+SWAN solves the action balance equation for the wave action (Booij et al., 1999; Ris et al., 1999).
+The SWAN time step and coupling interval are 600s (Dietrich et al., 2011).
+The wave directions are discretized into 36 directional bins of constant width 10°, and the frequencies are discretized over 40 bins on a logarithmic scale, over the range 0.031-1.42Hz.
+The hindcast uses the wind input formulation based on Snyder et al. (1981), the modified whitecapping expression of Rogers et al. (2003), and quadruplet nonlinear interactions via the Discrete Interaction Approximation (Hasselmann et al., 1985).
+For the shallow-water source terms, depth-induced breaking is computed with a spectral version of the model due to Battjes and Janssen (1978) with the breaking index $\gamma = 0.73$; bottom friction is described below.
 Wave refraction is enabled in regions where the resolution of the bathymetry is sufficient to prevent spurious wave refraction over one spatial element, specifically in the northern Gulf.

-ADCIRC solves the 2D and 3D shallow-water equations for water levels $\zeta$ and the vertically integrated momentum equations for currents U and V (Kolar et al. 1994; Luettich and Westerink 2004; Dawson et al. 2006).
+ADCIRC solves the 2D and 3D shallow-water equations for water levels ζ and the vertically-integrated momentum equations for currents U and V (Kolar et al., 1994; Luettich and Westerink, 2004; Dawson et al., 2006).
 The depth-averaged 2D equations are employed herein because there is significant, wave-induced vertical mixing on the continental shelf.
 The unstructured mesh allows for resolution to increase as waves and surge propagate from the deeper Gulf to the continental shelf and into the inlets and floodplains of coastal regions.
-ADCIRC uses a 1-s time step in the present hindcast.
+ADCIRC uses a 1s time step in the present hindcast.

 c.
-SL16 unstructured mesh
+SL16 Unstructured Mesh